-Home spa products if you have a room with a whirlpool bath.
+Home spa products if you have a room with one of the eye-catching Catchpole & Rye copper bath tub.
 Riding gear, for equestrian pursuits in Richmond Park.
 Each room has a few books for you to flick through.

 No pets, but guide dogs are welcome.
 On-site parking is limited, but spaces in the carpark opposite are pre-bookable at a cost of £10 a day.

 Four-legged friends can stay in some rooms if requested in advance.
 Dogs are welcome in the bar during the day, but in the evening the bar and restaurants are off-limits.
 These restrictions don't apply to guide dogs.
 See more pet-friendly hotels in London.

 Cots are free; roll-away beds are £50 a night.
 The hotel is well-equipped with baby monitors, cots, highchairs and a nappy-changing room.
 Superior River Double room Sappho can connect to a Double.

 Under-12s stay free, with no cost for extra beds.
 Over-12s, £50 a night.
 Babysitting can be arranged.
 Superior River Double room Sappho can be connected to a smaller double for families.

 Babies and up: all enjoy the garden and river views.